Inonotus obliquus: Cultivation

+Uses

+It is commonly marketed as a dietary supplement for various health benefits but lacks sufficient scientific evidence for safety or effectiveness, and quality can vary due to inconsistent processing and labeling.

-Chaga is traditionally grated into a fine powder and used to brew a beverage resembling coffee or tea and tastes strongly of Chinese herbal tea.
+Chaga is traditionally grated into a fine powder and used to brew a beverage resembling coffee or tea which tastes strongly of Chinese herbal tea.
 However, caution is warranted with chronic use due to the extremely high concentrations of oxalates in chaga.
-Three extraction processes may be used.